Where are you moving to?

 Splitting the cost of rent with a roommate or two can help when living in a traditional apartment.
 Not only does it divide the overall rent, but it also helps lower your share of the utilities.

-Living with other people is also fun and helps with social aspects of starting a new school.
+Living with other people is also fun and helps with the social aspects of starting a new school.

 Finding a roommate can be a bit tricky when choosing to live off-campus.
 However, many students are in the same situation as you.